 Jennifer Jones returned to Blacksburg for the third time in August of 2015 and joined the BJWC upon her return.
 She previously lived in Blacksburg while attending Virginia Tech to obtain her Bachelor of Science in Biology and then a second time to obtain her Master of Education in Curriculum and Instruction.
 She has been in public education administration and is now a program coordinator at Virginia Tech.
 Jennifer enjoys the many and varied service projects of the BJWC and cannot wait to serve the BJWC and Blacksburg community.
 If she is not working, she is doing her best to get outside to do anything with her husband, two children, and two dogs.

-Ashley Carter, Vice President of Membership
+Sara Perks, Vice President of Membership

 Courtney Williams, Treasurer